Threshold Detection¶

 -

-Data Type: The current data type being detected, including Metrics, LOG, Infrastructure, Resource Catalog, Events, APM, RUM, Security Check, and Network data types.
+Data Type: The current detection data type, including Metrics, Logs, Infrastructure, Resource Catalog, Events, APM, RUM, Security Check, and Network data types.

 -